Diversity & Inclusion

 - Women’s Business Development Center (WBDC)

 This work is led by our dedicated Supplier Diversity team that collaborates with subject matter experts across the business, as well as customers and suppliers, to develop supplier sourcing strategies and secure data to make informed choices.
-Our strategy is enhanced by our Supplier Diversity Council, a cross-functional team comprised of customer-facing and procurement-facing members of our organization focused on ensuring diversity is considered as buying decisions are made.

-As a part of our supplier set-up process, US Foods seeks to identify and track purchases of both diverse suppliers.
+As a part of our supplier setup process, US Foods seeks to both identify and track purchases of diverse suppliers.
 Upon request, US Foods can provide a report of its utilization of diverse vendors in a customer’s purchase history.
 US Foods uses a third-party provider to review business classification data, including small business and diversity status.
 This supplier is a minority- and woman-owned small business.

 1. Figures include trade and indirect spend with Tier I suppliers.